wavefrontHQ/docs/pages/doc/wavefront_release_notes.md

 <tr>
   <td width="50%">
     <strong>Full Support for Embedded Charts</strong>:
-    <br/>You can now embed all types of charts in other UIs.
-For example, you can embed a chart in an internal or external Website.
+    <br/>You can now <a href="ui_sharing.html#embed-a-chart-in-other-uis">embed all types of charts in other UIs</a>.
+For example, you can embed a chart in an internal or external website.
 With this release, we have added support for embedding the following types of charts:
     <ul>
     <li>Stacked Column</li>
     <li>Table</li>